A Sequim Sunrise Rotary Club Fundraiser for Sequim’s Homeless Youth

 3. PDN: From Sequim to Berlin… Leads to Best Seller

-Joe Rantz Rotary Youth Fund History:
+Joe Rantz Rotary Youth Fund History

 The Club became committed at their 2018 fundraising auction when Rotary was told two senior girls had formed a pack to commit suicide the day after the graduation senior party because, after high school, they could see no future.
 Fortunately, the SHS counselor got wind of their plan and got the girl’s help.
-However, their story was a huge red flag for our club.
-The girls’ story, along with Judy Rantz Wellman sharing memories of her father Joe, our Rotary club raised $28,000 towards that Joe Rantz Rotary Youth Fund.
-With that seed of a start, we’re on our way to raising the needed $750k for the JRRY House.
-Here’s a timeline of our journey:
+However, their…

 Be a part of this journey via a donation to the fund, and follow the Joe Rantz Rotary Youth Fund’s progress on Facebook!

-Or make checks payable to Sequim Sunshine Rotary (note JRRYF) P.O.
+Or make checks payable to Sequim Sunrise Rotary (note JRRYF) P.O.
 Box 1521, Sequim, WA 98382

 Rotary is a 501c-3 charity.